SolhavenGames/Elementals-of-Tulia/ForbiddenElements.md

 - Progression through the gates requires close encounters with Temporal Death, showing the user puts their trust in the element.

 ## Dimension (I - V)
-The second oldest, created alongside Era.
-One of the three elements that chooses its user instead of being chosen.
+This element will appear as purple or blue wisps, or sometimes instantiations of the Dimension the user is using as a weapon.
+Progression is completely involuntary, and it happens through extended periods alone or drifting from mortal possessions.
+This element chooses its user, and only has one user at a time.
 Once the chosen awakens their val, this element will slowly replace their original element over the course of 6-8 Tulia days.
-This element will only have one user at a time.
-It will always appear as purple or blue wisps, similar to the green wisps of its sister element Era.
+Dimension is the second oldest element, made immediately after what's called its "Brother Element", Era.
+Once everything could move, it needed somewhere to move- thus, Space was born.
+Though, many still debate if it came before, during, or after the necessity to move was summoned, creating a similar paradox to Era.
 ## GATES
 ### ⦿ **Gate I**
 Once the user awakens their val, the replacement process will begin.
 Immediately, the user will lose their original element.
 Over the progressing days, the wisps of Dimension will randomly appear around their hands and lower arms over the period of replacement.
 Once it’s finished, the user will begin to struggle with depth perception and feel displaced constantly.
 At this gate, the element is purely melee, with each attack enchanted with space.
 Armor struggles, footing fails, and bones rattle in ways they shouldn’t when attacked by this user.
 The user is no longer a part of space, instead an influence on it.